Blog Layout

 Document Everything

 Even if only verbal communication occurs during an emergency, the landlord should still document the case.
-Write down notes on any property damage or the repairs conducted.
+Write down notes on any property damage or the repairs reported and conducted.
 Contact the tenants after and record the communication through email or message form to retain proof.

 Hire A Property Manager